 Living in the age of instant gratification, customers want businesses to be available 24/7.
 They feel frustrated if they have to wait for long or repeatedly repeat themselves to customer service representatives.
 82% of buyers expect companies to respond instantly, allowing a response time of under 10 minutes.

 Using a chatbot for customer service can reduce your response time significantly.
-According to data, a chatbot can answer up to 80% of routine questions instantly without tiring out and engage up to six customers at a time.
+According to data, a chatbot can instantly answer up to 80% of routine questions without tiring out and engage up to six customers simultaneously.

 2. Reduced Costs